sherryduong93/Anime_Recommender/README.md

 <br>**To evaluate my efforts:**
 <br>1) Spot check a few instances of the recommender with some hand-selected anime from each genre that I am familiar with.
 Compare the results against MyAnimeList.net recommendations.
 <br>2) Predict ratings for subset of users (for which ratings data is present), compare the predicted ratings to actual ratings, evaluate using RMSE.
+<br>**Methodology**
+<br>I will be using datasets from Kaggle that have been pre-scraped for the purposes of an anime recommender system.
+<br>Using the anime meta data, I will first create a content based recommender using similarity scores calculated for each anime.
+I will test both cosine similarity, and correlation similarity metrics, and evaluate my efforts with the RMSE on predicted ratings.
+<br>Then, using the ratings dataset, I will build a collaborative filter based recommender system with Spark's ALS model.
+My model will also be evaluated using the RMSE.
+<br>I will display both the content based and collaborative filter recommendations for a hybrid approach on a flask application.

 ## The Data:
+<br>All data is from Kaggle datasets, scraped from MyAnimeList.net.
+<br>Last updated 2017 & 2018
 <br>**-anime_df**: 12,294 animes with name, genre, type, number of episodes, avg_rating, and members
 <br>**-rating_df**: 7M reviews of 11,200 animes from 73,515 users
 <br>**-anime_meta**: 14,478 animes with additional features: English title, dates aired, duration of anime, rating (PG,G,R, etc.), producer, studio, opening & ending theme songs